Professional experience in teacher education

 The benefits of professional experience in teacher education

 There is currently little empirical research into the effectiveness of different aspects of teacher education programs, including the practical component.
-Of the research that does exist, most is qualitative and focusses on the perceptions of pre-service teachers rather than student outcomes.
+Of the research that does exist, most is qualitative and focuses on the perceptions of pre-service teachers rather than student outcomes.
 This is complicated by the fact that pre-service teachers’ experience varies significantly across different courses and school contexts, making it difficult to isolate the effects of professional experience (Australian Council for Educational Research 2014; British Educational Research Association 2014).
 As Hattie concludes in his book Visible Learning, ‘So much more is needed on this topic’ (2009, p.
 112).

 Despite these evidence gaps, there is significant support for the integration of professional experience into teacher education programs (Department of Education and Early Childhood Development 2011; Teacher Education Ministerial Advisory Group 2014; National Council for Accreditation of Teacher Education 2010).
 The Top of the Class: Report on the inquiry into teacher education report (House of Representatives Standing Committee on Education and Vocational Training 2007) notes that the practicum is ‘critically important’ to teacher education.
 Similarly, the Action Now report states ‘Professional experience placements are crucial to the development of new teachers’ (p.
 15).